TachyonicProject/luxon/docs/source/tutorials/api.rst

 A model is a useful data structure that Luxon can use to automatically create/update databases.
 You can read more about models :ref:`Here<models>`.

 The models we create will live in their own module, same as the views.
 In this module we will create a **user.py** file to house our *user* model.
+Let's create the module in our package directory at: **myapi/myapi**

 .. code:: bash